bklogic/jdac-spring-boot-starter/README.md

     jwt: ""
 ```

-- baseUrl - baseUrl of a backend data access application
+- baseUrl - baseUrl of backend data access application
 - basePackage - root package to start data access interface scanning
 - logRequest - enable request and response logging if true
 - jwtProvide - specifying a JwtProvider supplying JWT bearer token.

 #### JwtProvider

-A JwtProvider is required when the service request needs to sent with a JWT token, such as the case with
+A JwtProvider is required when the service request needs to be sent with a JWT token, as in the case with
-the DevTime service hosted in the BackLogic workspace.
+DevTime service hosted in BackLogic workspace.

 There are two built-in JwtProviders: simple and basic.
 They can be configured as follows, respectively: